 Get into Golf

 No matter what your age or ability, you can learn to play golf.
 Competitive types will be pleased to hear that there is a unique handicapping system which allows players of different abilities to compete with each other.
-You don’t even need your own equipment, as most beginner courses will provide clubs.
-You can also rent a set of clubs when you decide to go out and play on your own.
+You don’t even need your own equipment, as many beginner courses in Scotland will provide clubs to rent.
 If you are a complete beginner, coaching is widely available to get you off to the best possible start.

 Learn to Play Golf in Scotland